Is the light neutralino thermal dark matter in the pMSSM ruled out?

+The current status of light higgsinos in the mass range of 125-150\,GeV from the present electroweakino constraints is not completely clear in the pMSSM, since the experimental results are presented for simplified models.
+Therefore, experimental collaborations must zoom in on this region and provide definitive answers, covering all possibilities of light higgsinos (including multiple decay modes), which can be an interesting target for Run-3 of LHC.
+Such light higgsinos are also motivated by naturalness arguments.
+To conclude, at present, we are at a very exciting juncture where the experiments lined up in the near future might exclude the possibility of a light neutralino thermal DM in the MSSM altogether, or we might be very close to starting to observe the first direct hints of new physics at the LHC.

+We thank Sabine Kraml for the useful discussion and help related to the \texttt{SModelS} package.
+The work of GB and RMG was funded in part by the Indo-French Centre for the Promotion of Advanced Research, Grant no: 6304-2.
+RMG wishes to acknowledge the support of Indian National Science Academy under the award of INSA Senior Scientist.
 B.B. and R.S. thank Prabhat Solanki and Camellia Bose for useful discussions.
-R.K.B. thanks the U.S. Department of Energy for the financial support, under grant number DE-SC0016013.
+R.K.B. thanks the U.S. Department of Energy for the financial support under grant number DE-SC0016013.